Shayne Adams, MA, LCPC

 I am honored by every client who chooses to share their lives with me.
 My clients seek therapy for any number of reasons – some are working through life transitions while others are struggling with more chronic issues.
 Life does not come with a manual and most everyone can benefit from a little guidance in navigating through challenging or disappointing times.

 Everyone is unique and comes to therapy with their own experiences and responses to life stresses.
 Deciding to work with a therapist doesn’t mean you are broken or handling things poorly, instead I believe that it simply means that you are choosing to take control of your response to difficulties in your life.
-My role is to assist you learn about and resolve the issues that bring you to therapy.
+My role is to assist you to learn about and resolve the issues that bring you to therapy.

 My therapeutic approach is collaborative and relaxed.
 Sessions resemble a conversation – not a traditional doctor/patient visit.
 I do not see your concerns through the critical judgmental lens of abnormal psychopathology, instead as your best efforts to navigate through a stressful contradictory world.
 I want to understand you in the context of your unique experience and assist you work through the issues that trouble you.